 Uncover and stir in ginger.
 Stir constantly until fragrant, 30-45 seconds.

 Remove from burner and season with ¼ tsp. salt and a pinch of pepper.

 Make the Salad

-Combine edamame, red Fresno chile rounds (to taste), green portions of green onions, matchstick carrots, 2 tsp. olive oil, and ¼ tsp. salt and a pinch of pepper in a mixing bowl.
+Combine edamame, red Fresno chile rounds (to taste), green portions of green onions, matchstick carrots, 2 tsp. olive oil, ¼ tsp. salt, and a pinch of pepper in a mixing bowl.
 Set aside.

 In another mixing bowl, combine ponzu sauce, mayonnaise, white portions of green onions (to taste), and minced Fresno (to taste).

 Halve avocado and remove pit by carefully tapping pit with the blade of your knife so it sticks.
 Gently twist knife to release pit.
 Scoop out the flesh with a spoon and cut into ¼" slices.